Last Updated: February 16, 2022

 GDPR is a regulation intended to strengthen and unify data protection for all individuals within the European Union (EU) and Switzerland.
 It also addresses the export of personal data outside the EU.
 LiquidPlanner is committed to keeping customer data private and safe.
 This commitment includes helping our customers understand and comply with the GDPR.

 COMMITMENT TO DATA PROTECTION & GDPR COMPLIANCE

 LiquidPlanner is based in the United States; however, we serve many users in the EU and are committed to ongoing GDPR compliance.

 Requirements to become GDPR compliant were significant and our team worked diligently to do so.
 Preparing for GDPR deepened our commitment to data protection and minimizing risk.
 We assessed processes, features, and systems and implemented necessary changes.
 We review these processes, features, and systems at least annually and implement changes as necessary.

 LiquidPlanner will do the following:

-To comply with EU data protection laws around international data transfer mechanisms after July 16, 2020, LiquidPlanner enters Standard Contractual Clauses with companies to comply with data protection requirements when transferring personal data from the European Economic Area or the United Kingdom.
+To comply with EU data protection laws around international data transfer mechanisms after July 16, 2020, LiquidPlanner enters Standard Contractual Clauses, as amended or updated, with companies to comply with data protection requirements when transferring personal data from the European Economic Area, Switzerland, or the United Kingdom.